-If you’ve ever tried to think of a quick and easy way to get your garage cooled down in the heat of the summer months, you may have come up with the idea to put in an air conditioner.
+If you’ve ever thought about a quick-and-easy way to get your garage cooled down in the summer months, you may have come up with the idea to install an air conditioner.
 There are some options like routing your existing HVAC ductwork at home to your garage in order to get some of that cool air from your existing air conditioning system.

-The other thing you can do is to install a mini-split, which will require you to punch a hole through your wall in order to run your refrigerant lines, drain, and electrical to the outside.
+The other thing you can do is to install a mini-split, which will require you to punch a hole through your wall in order to run your refrigerant lines, drain lines, and electrical wiring to the outside.
 This also involves installing a condenser outside and running new electrical to a dedicated circuit breaker panel for your mini-split system.

 If you want a less complicated and easier solution than the ones I previously mentioned, a window air conditioner or portable air conditioner might get the job done.
-These units usually are not powerful enough to cool down your entire garage especially if your garage is not insulated, is very large, and if it is too hot.
-The other thing that doesn’t make it possible to cool the entire space down is that typically garages will have an exposed garage attic.
-This area is usually open to allow for extra storage for the homeowner.
+These units are usually not powerful enough to cool down your entire garage especially if your garage is not insulated, is very large, and/or if it’s too hot.
+The other thing that doesn’t make it possible to cool the entire space down is that typically garages will have an exposed garage attic space.
+This area is usually open to allow for extra storage.
+Because this space is the highest point in the garage, it will usually be extremely hot, and therefore will take forever to cool down.

 Air conditioners that fit into a window opening are probably the easiest to install, and doing so obviously requires a window to put the air conditioner unit into.
-Because the install involves having the window partially open and secured that way, it introduces some issues surrounding safety and keeping potential thieves from getting into your garage.
+The install involves having the window open and secured with the window air conditioner installed, which can introduce some issues with safety and keeping potential thieves from getting into your garage.

-A couple features of the exhaust vent that you must consider is (1) a flap that opens when the hot air is blowing out and shuts when the A/C is off, and (2) a protected opening that won’t allow critters to climb in.
-Both of these features ensures that rats or other animals can’t get into your garage through the vent opening.
-Both features together minimizes the chance of this from happening.
+A couple features you should consider when purchasing an exhaust vent is (1) if it has a flap that opens when the hot air is blowing out and closes by default, and (2) if it has a protected opening that won’t allow critters to climb in.
+This is usually found in the form of some grillage that keeps small animals out.
+Both features ensure that rats or other small animals can’t get into your garage through the vent opening.

-Some other items you’ll need are a 3/8″ hose for draining the portable air conditioner.
+Another item you may need is a clear drain hose for draining the portable air conditioner.
 This may or may not be necessary depending on how humid it is where you live.
+You will have to check the manual/spec sheet for your air conditioner to see what size ID (inner diameter) hose you’ll need for the drain.

-You’ll also need a power drill with a boring bit that is the same diameter as your exhaust vent hose.
-The exhaust vent hose for my portable A/C unit was 5 inches, so I had to get a 5-inch boring bit for my power drill.
-In addition to the bore itself, you’ll need the necessary attachments to connect it to your drill.
-For me, I had a core-bit set, but had to purchase an additional 5-inch bore that was not part of my starter set.
+You’ll also need a power drill with a hole saw bit that is the same diameter as your exhaust vent hose.
+The exhaust vent hose for my portable A/C unit was 5 inches, so I had to get a 5-inch hole saw for my power drill.
+In addition to the hole saw itself, you’ll need the necessary attachments to connect it to your drill.
+This attachment is called an arbor, which can also be found in some hole saw kits.
+For me, I already had a hole saw kit which includes the arbor attachment, but it didn’t have the 5-in hole saw which I needed to purchase separately.

 Tools & Materials Used On This Project